LiehuoChen/OOP_Projects/DequeUsingMacro/README.txt

 3).
 Test myself

     a.
-I have tested the program on cs.remote.binghamton.edu
+I test the program on cs.remote.binghamton.edu

     b.
+I run the both tests from Professor and Chaoren Lin successfully.

+    c.
 I have use the valgrind to check the memory leak, no leak.